StackVista/stackstate-docs/configure/configure_tracing.md

 ## Rate limits

 It is not advised to change the default settings for rate limits!
-These have been hand-picked to optimize stability and performance.

 If required, overrides to the default rate limits can be placed in the file `etc/stackstate-receiver/application.conf`: